thomis/eventhub-processor2/README.md

 ## Configuration

 If --config option is not provided processor tries to load config/{class_name}.json.
-If file does not exist it load default values as specified below.
+If file does not exist it loads default values as specified below.

 ```json
 {